jan-tee/terraform-proxmox-k3s/example/README.md

 # Proxmox/K3s Example

-This is an example project for setting up your own K3s cluster at home.
+This is an example project for setting up a K3s cluster on VMs in Proxmox.

 ## Requirements